bkhademi/construction_project/README.md

 ## S3 Deployment

-Run `grunt s3_publish` for publishing into aws_s3
+Run `grunt publish` for publishing into aws_s3

-- to do this you will need to have created an s3 bucket
+- to do this you will need to have created an s3 bucket in your aws account
+- have an aws-key.json file in your root project that contains your aws key pair credentials